stdtabs/stdtabs.github.io/docs/basics.md

 PhpTabs can read file types:

 - binary resources such Guitar Pro and MIDI files
-- exported data such JSON or PHP serialized exports
+- exported data such JSON, PHP serialized or PHP array exports

 A read operation involves reading and parsing the entire file.